oliverw/miningcore/README.md

 ## MiningCore

-MiningCore is the multi-currency pool-engine powering [poolmining.org](https://poolmining.org)
+MiningCore is the multi-currency stratum-engine powering [poolmining.org](https://poolmining.org)

 Even though the pool engine can be used to run a production-pool, doing so currently requires to develop your own website frontend talking to the pool's API-Endpoint at http://127.0.0.1:4000.